-- Pre-requisite for the CORE module Secure and Dependable Systems - This module introduces components that are widely used by modern applications and information systems.
+• This module introduces components that are widely used by modern applications and information systems.
 Students can apply their knowledge in the software engineering module.
 This module serves as a default advanced level minor module.

 Scope: All intended learning outcomes of the excluding the practical aspects